dennismutuku2005/tuk_meal/README.md

 1. **Register an Account**
    - Open the app and click "Sign Up"
-   - Enter your TUK email address
+   - Enter your TUK e-meal address
-   - Verify your email and create a password
+   - Verify your e-meal and create a password

 2. **Browse Menu**
    - View available meals for today and upcoming days